stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/02_HTTP_Cache_Headers.md

-title: HTTP Cache Headers
+title: HTTP cache headers
 summary: Set the correct HTTP cache headers for your responses.

-# Caching Headers
+# Caching headers

 By default, PHP adds caching headers that make the page appear purely dynamic.
 This isn't usually appropriate for most sites, even ones that are updated reasonably frequently.
 SilverStripe overrides the default settings with the following